xCuri0/ReBarUEFI/README.md

 Instructions for applying UEFIPatch not included as it isn't required for these X99 motherboards.
 You can follow them below.

 ### UEFI Patching
 Most UEFI firmwares have problems handling 64-bit BARs so several patches were created to fix these issues.
 You can use [UEFIPatch](https://github.com/LongSoft/UEFITool/releases/tag/0.28.0) to apply these patches located in the UEFIPatch folder.
 Some patches which may cause issues are commented and need to be manually uncommented.
+See wiki page [Using UEFIPatch](https://github.com/xCuri0/ReBarUEFI/wiki/Using-UEFIPatch) for more information on using UEFIPatch.

 #### Working patches
 * <4GB BAR size limit removal